These Halloween Spider Cookies can be made with almost any chocolate chip cookie recipe. They are easily produced and taste great!

 The picture above shows my imperfections when it comes to baking.
 Pinterest doesn’t mention how hard it is to pipe little chocolate spider legs onto heaping mounds of chocolate chip cookies.

 In any event, Halloween will be here in a couple of weeks and while searching the net for quick and easy recipes to make, I came across this idea.

 I thought it was brilliant and figured out that it probably would work with any chocolate chip cookie recipe known to man, even the premade kind at your local grocery store.

-Making your own scary and simple Halloween spider Cookies won’t take long at all.
+Making your Halloween spider Cookies won’t take long at all.

-- 2 cups of semi sweet chocolate chips divided
+- 2 cups semi sweet chocolate chips divided

 Once the cookies come out of the oven, take 1 cup of chocolate chips and strategically place separate them onto the places on the cookie where you would like to make the spiders (it's ok to place a chocolate chip on top of another one).

 Place the remainder of the chocolate chips in a microwave safe bowl and microwave on high for 30 seconds.